spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 **If you set a label as allow and deny – it will be denied**.

 #### Default Labels
-These labels are the default for all the metrics of scaling and cost analysis.
+These labels are the default for all the scaling, cost analysis, and right-sizing metrics.
 It is not possible to remove them:

 * ocean_id
 * ocean_name